leonbur/unicorns/README.md

 );
 ```

-* checking that a collection contains elements only the specific element with `containsExactly` (accepting varargs or a collection)
+* checking that a collection contains only specific elements with `containsExactly` (accepting varargs or a collection)
 ```java
 Person alice = new Person("Alice", 6);
 Person bobby = new Person("Bobby", 12);